mROS-base/mros2-esp32/Readme.md

 After install esp-idf, you need to install jinja2 library in esp-idf environment.

+Currently, we checked the operation of basic sapmles with esp-idf v5.1.1.

 ## git clone and settings
 ```
 git clone --recursive https://github.com/mROS-base/mros2-esp32.git